 Everyone wants to make money with a website, but a truly successful site is not simply a site that “makes money”.
 It’s a website that achieves the intended goals for which it was created, that makes a real world difference for the right people it helps.

 Remember: money is a function of value, and value is positive real world change.

 There are quite a few different types of websites you can set out to make.

 First, decide the goal of your site.
 Then, decide on what type of site you wish to build.
 Read the following to help generate some ideas:

-A good example of a content site is this site about science and fitness and this website about lucid dreaming.
+A good example of a content affiliate site is this site about coffee and this website about lucid dreaming.
 Both these sites make over $4,000 monthly for their respective owners (probably a lot more than this).
 They do so by way of advertising, selling product and affiliate marketing.